adlnlp/K-MHaS/README.md

     - `Race`(인종차별)
     - `Profanity`(혐오욕설)

-For the fine-grained classification, a ‘Hate Speech’ class from the binary classification, is broken down into eight classes, associated with the hate speech category.
+For the fine-grained classification, a `Hate Speech` class from the binary classification, is broken down into eight classes, associated with the hate speech category.
 In order to reflect the social and historical context, we select the eight hate speech classes.
-For example, the ‘politics’ class is chosen, due to a significant influence on the style of Korean hate speech.
+For example, the `politics` class is chosen, due to a significant influence on the style of Korean hate speech.

 ## Dataset Details